 What are the typical dosages of Synthroid?

-Typically, your doctor will start you on a low dosage level.
+Typically, your doctor will start by prescribing a low dosage level.
 Then they may adjust your dosage as needed during treatment, by amounts of 12.5 mcg to 25 mcg.
 Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.

-Your dosage may be changed to make sure the drug is helping you meet your thyroid-stimulating hormone (TSH) treatment goals.
+Your doctor may change your dosage to make sure the drug is helping you meet your treatment goals.
 This may also be done to reduce any side effects you’re having.
 See the “What factors can affect my dosage?” section below.

 The information below describes common dosages that are typically used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 The recommended Synthroid dosage for treating hypothyroidism depends on the cause of your hypothyroidism and how long since you’ve been diagnosed with the condition.

 The dosage chart below provides an overview of Synthroid dosage recommendations for adults.
 These dosages are based on condition and body weight, which is given as micrograms per kilogram (mcg/kg).
 For more detailed information about each dosage, see the sections below.

 |Every 4–6 weeks

 |Newly diagnosed hypothyroidism in a patient who is pregnant and TSH ≥ 10 milli-international unit per liter (miU/L)

 |Newly diagnosed hypothyroidism in a patient who is pregnant and TSH < 10 milli-international unit per liter (miU/L)